a22a-dev/ashu.blog/posts/formulate_better_acronyms_and_it's_hidden_meaning.md

 ---
-pageTitle: Post - How to formulate better acronyms and it's hidden meaning
+pageTitle: How to formulate better acronyms and it's hidden meaning
 date: 2020-07-04
 tags:
   - articles